material-motion/material-motion/specifications/README.md

 3. Motion creator
 4. Runtime engineering

+Each group in the list above requires more knowledge of the Material Motion ecosystem than the group preceding it.

 Most app creators should only have to learn and understand Directors and transition/interaction controllers.

 If an app creator needs to create a new director, then they grow to the "director creator" group.
 This group understands how to use existing plans to create new directors.